Landslide prone areas

 Places and location that may be prone to landslides include the following:

-Human activities such as mining, building, and road constructions have often exposed the land and slopes to landslides.
-When roads are cut through hills, or tunnels are dug, or crops are farmed along slopes, there is always the risk of landslides and mudflows.
+Human activities such as mining, building, and road construction have often exposed the land and slopes to landslides.
+When roads cut through hills, tunnels are dug, or crops are farmed along slopes, there is always the risk of landslides and mudflows.
 Wildfires and deforestation also make a location prone to landslides.

 Frequency of landslide events:

 Anywhere that there has been a mudslide or landslide is an area that is prone to it.
 Chances are, it will happen again because the conditions for it to happen may still be present.